6 Easy-to-Make Pipe Cleaner Christmas Ornaments – Simple Craft Project

 Adjust the star points and twist the ends together at the bend to form a complete star.

-These little starts can be placed at the top of the magazine tree by sticking the ends into the middle of all the points of the folded magazine.
+These little stars can be placed at the top of the magazine tree by sticking the ends into the middle of all the points of the folded magazine.

 Make more stars to hang on the tree or as you can see in the picture above, I have hung it on an ivy wreath.